-We usually pay the contractor (or agent if you are using one) directly, although payment arrangements are made at the application stage.
+We usually pay the grant directly to the contractor (or agent if you are using one), who payment is sent to is decided at the application stage.
 With more costly adaptations, we may make interim payments as work progresses, again invoices need to be provided for each interim payment.